featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 ---
 title: Cloudflare Pages
 description: Learn how to upload Featurevisor datafiles to Cloudflare Pages
+ogImage: /img/og/docs-integrations-cloudflare-pages.png
 ---

 Set up continuous integration and deployment of your Feaurevisor project with GitHub Actions and Cloudflare Pages. {% .lead %}

-See more about GitHub Actions set up [here](/docs/integrations/github-actions).
+See more about GitHub Actions set up in previous guide [here](/docs/integrations/github-actions).

 ## Cloudflare Pages

 We are going to be uploading to and serving our datafiles from [Cloudflare Pages](https://pages.cloudflare.com/).

+Cloudflare Pages a product that allows you to host your static sites and apps on Cloudflare's global network, and it also comes with a free tier.
+Given Featurevisor project generates static datafiles (JSON files), it is a perfect fit for our use case.

 Make sure you already have a Cloudflare Pages project set up, and then use it in the publish workflow later.